India's Got Latent: Controversies

-On 10 February 2025, podcaster Ranveer Allahbadia, popularly known as BeerBiceps, appeared as a guest judge in the sixth bonus episode alongside YouTuber Ashish Chanchlani, social media influencer Apoorva Mukhija, and Jaspreet Singh.
-During the episode, Allahbadia made a remark that sparked widespread controversy.
-He asked the following question to a contestant:

-Would you rather watch your parents have sex every day for the rest of your life or join in once to make it stop forever?
+The sixth bonus episode was particularly fateful.
+Podcaster Ranveer Allahbadia, popularly known as BeerBiceps, appeared as a guest judge alongside YouTuber Ashish Chanchlani, social media influencer Apoorva Mukhija, and comedian Jaspreet Singh.
+During the episode, Allahbadia asked a contestant, "Would you rather watch your parents have sex every day for the rest of your life or join in once to make it stop forever?"
 The remark led to significant backlash on social media.
 A police complaint was filed against Allahbadia for "promoting obscenity" and using offensive language.
-The complaint was submitted to the Mumbai Police Commissioner and the National Commission for Women, which led to an inquiry and the registration of an FIR against Allahbadia, as well as Apoorva Mukhija and comedian Samay Raina.
+The complaint was submitted to the Commissioner of the Mumbai Police and the National Commission for Women, which led to an inquiry and the registration of an FIR against Allahbadia, as well as Apoorva Mukhija and comedian Samay Raina.